 The pines in Greece were consecrated to Rhea, which represented totality and contained pairs of opposites within, configuring itself as the androgyne from which the creation sprang.

-This evergreen tree is the symbol of immortality, so much so that its resin was used to purify, sterilize, embalm things that one wanted to preserve over time.
-Its resin was also used in censers to purify the sacred space of the temple, to evoke the eternal.
+This evergreen tree is the symbol of immortality, so much so that its resin was used to purify, sterilize, and embalm things one wanted to preserve over time.
+Its resin was also used in censers to purify the temple’s sacred space, to evoke the eternal.

 The trees, which are rich in resin, were used as funerary or Christmas trees.
-The resin tears of this tree are the blood of Attis, according to a Greek myth.
+According to a Greek myth, the resin tears of this tree are the blood of Attis.
 A beautiful young man whom Cybele fell in love with and became a priest of his temple with a vow of chastity.
 But Sangaride, a seductive nymph, led Attis to break the vow.

 Cybele drove Attis mad as revenge out of jealousy.
 He ran to the mountains where he stopped at a the tree and castrated himself.
 Attis bled to death but Jupiter took pity on him and turned him into the immortal pine.
 Saturn became its protector.